Inboxer vs Gmail (alone)

 | Approval-first |

-Competitor prices as of June 2026 and may change - check their site for the latest.
+Competitor prices and feature availability as of August 2026 and may change - check their site for the latest.

 The honest version